Db-San/fave_games/README.md

 # Favegames-Python
-A simple terminal app made for just for fun.
+A simple terminal app made just for fun.
 This was made as an intention of learning Python.

 # Features
 -  It asks people for their favorite games and saves them, oh yeah!